continuous-symmetry/our_research_group/site_collections/_carousel_items/01_our_group.md

 ---
-title: "Our Group"
+title: "About"
 item_id: "item_1"
 more_url: "/about/"
 ---
-We are the Continuous Symmetry Research Group of The Open University of Israel.
+Continuous Symmetry Group at The Open University of Israel.
-Our group is part of the Tuvi-Arad Research Group.